 Bachelor of Science

 The B.S.
-Elementary Education degree program is a two year program of study designed to prepare students for teaching positions in grades Kindergarten through six.
+Elementary Education degree program is a four year program of study designed to prepare students for teaching positions in grades Kindergarten through six.
 Students will be placed in elementary school settings each semester of the program.
 The program ends in a semester long, 15-week student teaching internship.
 Students in the program will fulfill Florida requirements to become a certified teacher.

 Courses are offered mostly in traditional and hybrid formats.
 Students attend courses just one to two days per week.